patrickbower/website/src/content/project/rac-replatforming.md

 ### Process

-I conducted a thorough audit of existing pages and components, strategically categorizing them by domain level and importance.
-This led to the initiation of a consolidation process aimed at optimizing the content structure.
-Operating within an agile framework, I meticulously designed, developed, and rigorously tested components before integrating them into the new platform.
-Collaborating closely with development and content teams, we streamlined our agile workflow to address constraints, mitigate risks, and prioritize tasks effectively.
+I led a comprehensive audit of existing pages and components, categorising them strategically by domain level and importance.
+This process initiated a consolidation effort aimed at optimising the content structure.
+Working within an agile framework, I meticulously designed, developed, and rigorously tested components before integrating them into the new platform.
+Through close collaboration with development and content teams, we streamlined our agile workflow to address constraints, mitigate risks, and prioritise tasks effectively.

 ### Outcome

--   The bounce rate decreased by an average of 9% across all landing pages, including the homepage.
+-   Bounce rate decreased by an average of 9% across landing pages (including homepage).
--   Navigation traffic saw an average increase of 8% across all landing pages, including the homepage.
+-   Navigation traffic saw an average increase of 8% across landing pages (including homepage).
 -   Traffic to myRAC increased by 3% through self-service channels.
--   Call volume decreased by 1.5% as a result of the increase in self-service utilization.
+-   Call volume decreased by 1.5% as a result of the increase in self-service utilisation.
--   The consolidated design of components received highly positive feedback from executive-level stakeholders.
--   The design contributed to a 20-point increase in core web vitals score, enhancing SEO performance.
+-   Redesign contributed to a 20-point increase in core web vitals score, enhancing SEO performance.

 <figure>
   <Image